Blogs

 wave

-Analysts warn that further market volatility is likely in the short term.
-The uncertainty surrounding the trade war and the lack of a clear resolution path are major contributors to this instability.
-While some hope for a potential market bottom once the initial panic subsides, others predict continued declines unless President Trump signals a willingness to negotiate or adjust his tariff policies.
-The long-term economic consequences remain uncertain but could include a global recession.
+Analysts are warning us to expect more market volatility in the short term.
+The uncertainty around this whole trade war and the lack of any clear path towards a resolution are huge reasons for the instability.
+Some are hoping for a market bottom once the initial panic dies down.
+Others, though, predict more declines unless President Trump shows a willingness to negotiate or change his tariff policies.
+The long-term economic effects are still uncertain, but a global recession is definitely a real possibility.
+It's a pretty scary situation.

 FAQ